ubc-library-rc/intro-static-webpages/components-of-a-website.md

 #### CSS

-CSS - cascading style sheets - provide aesthetics; colours, position, fonts etc.
+CSS - which stands for cascading style sheets - provide aesthetics; colours, position, fonts etc.

-The above html would be accompanied by a stylesheet that dictates this formatting.
+The above html would be accompanied by a stylesheet that dictates this formatting by indicating how various components should be styled.

 #header {
 &nbsp;&nbsp;&nbsp;&nbsp;background-image: "tiger.jpg";